 Cash has been segregated in a special reserve bank account for the exclusive benefit of customers in accordance with Rule 15c3-3 of the Securities Exchange Act of 1934 (the "SEC Act").
-At March 31, 2019, cash of \$9,000,001 has been segregated.
+As at March 31, 2020, cash of \$9,000,001 has been segregated.

 Note 4.
-Receivable From and Payable to Broker-Dealers and Clearing Organizations
+Receivable from and Payable to Broker-Dealers and Clearing Organizations

-Amounts receivable from and payable to broker-dealers and clearing organizations at March 31, 2019, consist of the following:
+Amounts receivable from and payable to broker-dealers and clearing organizations as at March 31, 2020, consist of the following: